-A Short History of Man and Animal, 2015 Image courtesy of the Artist
+Richard Streitmatter-Tran, A Short History of Man and Animal, 2015.
+Image courtesy of the artist.

+A Short History of Man and Animal

+2015

+Wood, iron and unfired porcelain clay 70 x 700 x 160 cm

+Collection of the artist

+The Cerumen Strata

+2015

+Wood, beeswax and charcoal

+Dimensions variable

+Collection of the artist

 The Anthropocene is a proposed and intensely debated geologic epoch, beginning with the first irrevocable, human-caused changes to the planet.
 Affected by this notion, Richard Streitmatter-Tran reflects, in A Short History of Man and Animal and The Cerumen Strata, on the influences animals have on our everyday modes of operating and understanding of the planet.
 In both works, Streitmatter-Tran draws on the impact that the whale - specifically its fusiform or torpedo shaped body, and the earplugs of wax, or cerumen, that build up in its ears throughout its lifetime - has on modern transport and scientific research.

-A Short History of Man and Animal comprises a wooden boat with a set of unfired clay bones placed within its hull.
-Just as Leonardo da Vinci's early designs for flying machines adapted the shape and form of bat wings, the modest fishing boat used by thousands across the globe inherits the fusiform shape of the whale, with the keel of the boat functioning like the whale's spine.
+A Short History of Man and Animal comprises a wooden boat with a set of unfired porcelain bones placed within its hull.
+Just as Leonardo da Vinci's early designs for flying machines adapted the shape and form of bat wings, the modest fishing boat used by

+thousands across the globe inherits the fusiform shape of the whale, with the keel of the boat functioning like the whale's spine.
 Enclosed in a vitrine to the corner is The Cerumen Strata, a tiered stack of beeswax cakes in three distinct colours: yellow-ochre, black and taupe.
 Simulating the material and colour gradient of earwax plugs found to collect in the cavity of whales' ear canals throughout their lifetimes, The Cerumen Strata speaks of the knowledge that is gathered from the inspection of whale cerumen: the quality of a whale's earwax is a stark indicator of the health of both the whale and the ocean in which it lived.
-(AF)

 Richard Streitmatter-Tran (b.
 1972, Vietnam) received his degree from the Studio for Interrelated Media (SIM) at the Massachusetts College of Art in Boston.
 In 2005 he received the Martell Contemporary Asian Art Research Grant from Hong Kong's Asia Art Archive for his year-long research project, Mediating the Mekong.
-Streitmatter-Tran has participated in the Gwangju Biennale (2004), Venice Biennale (2007) and Singapore Biennale (2008), and was also the co-curator of Mapping the Mekong in the 6th Asia Pacific Triennial of Contemporary Art, Brisbane (2009).
+Streitmatter-Tran has participated in the Singapore Biennale (2008), Venice Biennale (2007) and Gwangju Biennale (2004), and was also the co-curator of Mapping the Mekong in the 6th Asia Pacific Triennial of Contemporary Art, Brisbane, Australia (2009).

-Sally Smart
+Sally Smart (Australia)